Quiggleson/sat/Notes/proof.md

 Expand on this to say all clauses of length n that are implied by clauses of length n-1 are directly implied by clauses of length n-2.
 Continue until you are considering clauses of length 3.
+Another useful lemma: you can add whatever terminals you want to a clause, except for terminals already in the clause, and it will not block any assignments that are not already blocked
+Note that you actually can add terminals that are already in the clause because if a clause contains two terminals and one is negated and one is positive, it will always be true and it will block 0 assignments which clearly shows it will not block more assignments than the original clause